akanksharai0407/FASHION-ITEM-CLASSIFICATION-USING-MACHINE-LEARNING-MODELS/README.md

 With the rapid rise of e-commerce platforms and fashion content, it's becoming increasingly important to automate the classification of clothing items for better search and recommendation.
 Manual tagging is not scalable and often inconsistent.

-This project solves a **multiclass image classification** problem using classical ML techniques (KNN, SVM, Random Forest) on the **FashionMNIST** dataset, based on HOG features.
+This project solves a **multiclass image classification** problem using ML techniques (KNN, SVM, Random Forest) on the **FashionMNIST** dataset, based on HOG features.

 ---